Tim0308/ProfileApp/README.md

 This will start the Expo development server.
 You can then:
 - Press `i` to open iOS simulator
 - Press `a` to open Android emulator
-- Scan the QR code with Expo Go app on your device
+- For IOS, download Expo Go from apple store and Scan the QR code displayed on the terminal with your phone camera.

 ## Usage Guide